prime31/zig-flecs/README.md

     std.debug.print("comps: {any}\n", .{comps});
 }

-// iterate with a function called for each entity that mathces the filter.
+// iterate with a function called for each entity that matches the filter.
 The same rules apply as above for the struct passed in. filter.each(eachFilter);

+// iterate with a function called for each entity that matches the filter.
+The same rules apply as above for the struct passed in, with the only
+// difference being each component is a separate parameter. filter.each(eachFilterSeperateParams);

 fn eachFilter(e: struct { pos: *const Position, vel: *Velocity, acc: ?*Acceleration, player: ?*Player, enemy: ?*Enemy }) void {
     std.debug.print("comps: {any}\n", .{e});
+}

+fn eachFilterSeperateParams(pos: *const Position, vel: *Velocity, acc: ?*Acceleration, player: ?*Player, enemy: ?*Enemy) void {
+    std.debug.print("pos: {d}, vel: {d}, acc: {d}, player: {d}, enemy: {d}\n", .{ pos, vel, acc, player, enemy });
 }
 ```